An exciting opportunity in Kinesiology to gain advanced knowledge and skills through innovative course work and

 Message from the Graduate Program Director

-We are extremely excited to be entering the fourth year of the Master of Professional Kinesiology (MPK) program at Brock University.
+We are extremely excited to be entering the fifth year of the Master of Professional Kinesiology (MPK) program at Brock University.
 This unique program is designed to prepare students for careers in physical activity-related fields.
 What makes our program so special is the emphasis on helping students develop the skills and confidence to transition to the workplace after graduation.

 Our small classes allow for hands-on, practical skill development in areas such as athletic training, ergonomics and exercise physiology.
 We also recognize the importance of knowledge beyond the competencies developed in undergraduate kinesiology programs.
 Through classes on professional development and entrepreneurship students are prepared to enter the workplace immediately.